 IKEA hit British soil from Sweden almost 28 years ago and so started a complete love affair with cheap and stylish Scandi flatpacks.
 Oh, and those delicious meatballs you get when you go.
 Suddenly everyone knew what an Allen key was but more so here was something totally fresh, fantastic AND affordable.
 If you're getting a little bit of IKEA apathy and want to shake up your home with some affordable choices, there is a mass out there.

 The first place you might look for some high-quality furniture that won't break the bank is strong department stores like M&S and John Lewis which are a go-to for homeware.
 Other fashionable brands have joined the home interiors stock, like H&M and Zara which have individual collections made especially to spruce up your home.

-The Scandi import has upped the ante on the home front irrevocably which means happily for us that there are now more shops and collections to choose from and most are actually quite reasonably priced.
+Whether you're renting out or owning your own home, choices are brimming on digital stores.
+Where the Scandi import IKEA has upped the ante on the home front, happily for us that means that there are now more shops and collections to choose from - and most are actually quite reasonably priced.
 Here are our favourites.
-Move over BILLY bookcase...

 Graham & Green

 A family-run business with unusual pieces.
 Their geometric vases are so nice it's hard to know if you'd look at the flowers or the vase and their black distressed whale book ends will make even your crappy old uni books look interesting.

 Launched in October 2014, this boutique scours the globe for handmade pieces which means your mates won't automatically have the same wardrobe as you.
 We're very into this chevron chest of drawers, par example.

 Behind every Ian Snow piece lies a story.
 A tradition, a way of doing things, carefully preserved through the generations.
 Inspired by Ian's travels to India in 1969, his daughters Daisy and India work alongside him and their mother from their farm in Devon.